Skip to main content Skip to main navigation Skip to search

 The North East Land Use Map (August 1999) PDF [3.5 MB, 1 page] identified the extent of the comprehensive adequate and representative reserve system in the North East RFA region at the time of signing.

-This lined up the expiry dates for all five Victorian RFAs and allowed the governments to adequately consider the independent reviewer’s report on the third five yearly review of the Victorian RFAs, undertake public consultation, prepare further detailed assessments of RFA matters and negotiate modernised, extended agreements for all five RFAs.
+This lined up the expiry dates for all five Victorian RFAs and allowed the governments to negotiate modernised, extended agreements for all five RFAs.

-The Amendment documents for the North East RFA can be accessed below.
-The amendments for the East Gippsland and Central Highlands RFAs can be accessed from their respective pages at the following:
+The variation to the North East RFA can be accessed below.
+The variations for the East Gippsland and Central Highlands RFAs can be accessed from their respective pages at the following:

 • East Gippsland